Sunday 24 March 2024

-Slovenia's first major running event of the year, the Mali kraški maraton (Karst Half Marathon), draws a crowd of 2,000 or more runners to the small town of Sežana which is situated in the Primorska region near the border with Italy, just about 14 kilometres from the city centre of the Adriatic port of Trieste.
+Slovenia's first major running event of the year, the Mali kraški maraton (Karst Half Marathon), draws a crowd of around 1,000 runners to the small town of Sežana which is situated in the Primorska region near the border with Italy, just about 14 kilometres from the city centre of the Adriatic port of Trieste.

-Competitors have the choice between two loop courses through the Karst plateau (Slovene: kras, Italian: carso) which rises above the Adriatic Sea.
+Competitors have the choice between three undulating and scenic loop courses through the wooded Karst plateau (Slovene: kras, Italian: carso) which rises above the Adriatic Sea.

-The 10.4km race takes the runners on asphalt and gravel roads through woods on the Slovene side of the border.
+The 6.3km and 10.2km races take the runners on asphalt and gravel roads through woods on the Slovene side of the border.

-The half marathon route runs through two countries — Slovenia and Italy.
-Participants run through the beautiful pastures of the famous Lipica Stud where Lipizzaner horses have been bred for over 400 years (pictured), through the villages of Basovizza, Padriciano and Trebiciano in Italy and through the hamlet of Orlek in Slovenia.
-The race is run mainly on asphalt roads.
+The half marathon route runs through two countries—Slovenia and Italy.
+Participants run through the beautiful pastures of the famous Lipica Stud where Lipizzaner horses have been bred for over 400 years (pictured above), through the villages of Basovizza, Padriciano and Trebiciano in Italy and through the hamlet of Orlek in Slovenia.
+The race is run on asphalt roads.
 A short section is on gravel.